makeworld-the-better-one/fmrl/spec.md

 The `username` field MUST be included.

-The `code` field MUST be included, as the HTTP status code that would be returned if a single user query was being made.
+The `code` field MUST be included, as the HTTP status code that is appropriate.
 If that status code represents an error, the `msg` field SHOULD be included with a description of the error.
 See [§Status Codes and Errors](#status-codes-and-errors) for details.

 The `data` field is the same format as [§User data](#user-data).
 If the `code` is not an error, the field MUST exist and be of the dictionary type.
 If the `code` is an error, `data` MUST NOT exist.